maxhougas/arma1button/README.md

 - build.sh: invokes docker build.
 Will attempt to build arma using maxhougas/steambox:db.
 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.
 - dockerfile.db: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
-Discharged and deleted after use by prepfolder.sh
+Discharged and deleted after use by build.sh.
-- finalizemissions.sh: creates symlinks from arma:.../mpmissions to arma:.../107410.
+- finalizemissions.sh: creates softlinks from arma:.../mpmissions to arma:.../107410....
 - finalizemods.sh iterates modlist, and invokes linkkey.sh and linkmod.sh.
 - linkkey.sh: invoked by finalizemods.sh.
 Creates softlinks.
 Normalizes filenames.
 - linkmod.sh: invoked by finalizemods.sh.
 Creates softlinks.
 Normalizes filenames.